 So fond of techno am I that I have always refused to listen to—I’m sure I’ve even said “hated”—opera without knowing much about it.
 Then, recently, a dear friend set out to convert me.
 We spent a wonderful evening listening and comparing.
 As I write now, my new heroine Régine Crespin is belting out Verdi.
 Alas, me…a convert?

 Unfortunately, diving back into Derek Jarman after many years had the opposite effect.
-Where I was once an Act Up boy overwhelmed by the poetry of The Garden and in...
+Where I was once an Act Up boy overwhelmed by the poetry of The Garden...
 More

-[At 6am this Wednesday morning, the iconic and colorful Sol LeWitt Wall Drawings #935 and #936 will be "deinstalled" (read: painted over), in part to make room for some VERY BIG sculptures that will be part of the upcoming Martin Puryear exhibition in November.
-Any SFMOMA search on Flickr will immediately turn up dozens of images of these works.
-Th...
+[At 6am this Wednesday morning, the iconic and colorful Sol LeWitt Wall Drawings #935 and #936 will be “deinstalled” (read: painted over), in part to make room for some VERY BIG sculptures that will be part of the upcoming Martin Puryear exhibition in November.
+Any SFMOMA search on Flickr will immediately turn up dozens of images of th...
 More

 This is Tammy.
 Hey look!
 Summer’s gone up in smoke and it’s back-to-school time.
 And although my academic pursuits were stopped short many years ago by an ergonomic accident, September still brings with it a pain in my gut.
 Summer vacation drifts into a landslide of work and anxiety.
 Will my coworkers laugh at my back-to-school Toughskins and non-name-brand sneakers AGAIN this year?
 I ignore their petty, school-kid crap and plunge head first into my work.
 Thankfully, Stein and my boss, curator of media arts Rudolf Frieling, are keeping me busy with a lot of assignments.
 Stein even proposed I make my little postings here a regular column.
 (Name options: True Random Thoughts, Non Sequitur, Obvious Observations.)
 I’ve also been gearing up for the Art of Participation show, opening in November, editing interviews with Alexander Hahn and Yves Netzhammer, and some more mundane projects, like hiding the filing I didn’t do this year and reorganizing the ...
 More